flygerian/agent-assignment-experiment/README.md

 1. Make it as multi-tenant setup with reasonable load (1m agents online across multiple accounts, so large some small)
 2. Simulate load (100 new conversations / second - 8.64m conversations / day)
 3. Write unit and integration tests to ensure correctness
+4. Graceful handling of errors without crashing the system or failing the entire batch

 I introduced some indexing for the agents accounts as a speed up tactic (difference of 7s / 100 conversations to 1ms / 100 conversations on my souped up custom built linux machine)